Not wearing a seat belt could land you with a fine of up to £500 in the UK.

 Seat belt laws regarding children

 Children must sit in an appropriate car seat for their age and height, until they’re 12 years old or 135cm tall (depending which comes first).
 It’s the driver’s responsibility to ensure all children under 14 years old are restrained correctly in the vehicle.
+Questions surrounding these rules are common in the theory test so make sure you're familiar with them!

 To find out more about the laws regarding child car seats at Rospa.com.